How to register for the COVID-19 vaccine

-What information do I need to bring with me?
+What do I need to bring to my vaccine appointment?

-If you have an appointment for your vaccine, you will need to bring the appointment information with you.
+When you go to your vaccine appointment, you will need to bring your appointment information.
 This will be on your mobile phone or in a letter.

-You will also need a photo ID that shows your date of birth.
-This can be your:
+You will also need to bring a photo ID with you.
+Your photo ID can be your:

 - Public Services Card